 With over 40 years of litigation experience, Victor provides focused attention to detail and values personal contact with his clients.
 Attorneys often associate with Victor for assistance.
 Since 1999, Victor has been board-certified in Civil Trial and Civil Pretrial Advocacy by the National Board of Trial Advocacy.
 Currently he is a “Senior Specialist.”
 He is a past president of the Trial Lawyers Association of Metropolitan Washington, DC.
-Victor has been listed in Best Lawyers for Washington, DC since 2014 and has been featured in Washington, DC.
+Victor has been listed in Best Lawyers for Washington, DC since 2014 for Medical Malpractice Law – Plaintiffs and Personal Injury Litigation – Plaintiffs in Washington, DC.

 Victor was recently appointed by the Washington, D.C.
 Court of Appeals as a Trustee for the Client Security Trust Fund.
-Trustees oversee the safe investment on clients’ funds held in trusts in the District of Columbia.
+Trustees oversee the safe investment of clients’ funds held in trusts in the District of Columbia.
 Trustees are also decided on whether claims made by clients who have lost money due to the dishonesty of lawyers can proceed in a court of law.

 Before entering into private practice as a personal injury lawyer, Victor was a trial attorney in the Office of the Attorney General for the District of Columbia, the Civil Rights Division in the U.S. Department of Justice, and at the Office of the Solicitor in the U.S. Department of Labor.
 He has more than 35 years of complex civil litigation experience and is licensed to practice law in Maryland and Washington, DC.

 Victor has been a member of the Executive Committee of the Council for Court Excellence for many years.
 He currently chairs the Youth Justice Committee.
 He continues to serve as a founding member of the Board of Trustees and Board Secretary for Friendship Public Charter Schools.